 - Mr N M Linehan

 - Mr S A Morgan (Head of the Senior School)

 - Miss J L Platt

 The department is based in the George Hill Building, with two classrooms.
-Both classrooms have data projectors and audio visual facilities.
+All classrooms have data projectors and audio visual facilities.

 We follow the Cambridge Latin Course Books 1-3 during these years, which takes the pupils from knowing no Latin at all to being able to confidently translate passages involving a wide range of vocabulary and grammar.
 During these years we also explore aspects of the Roman world, looking at gladiators, the baths and the military, and the towns of Pompeii, Deva (Chester) and Aquae Sulis (Bath) as well as the city of Alexandria, amongst other things.
 There is also a day trip to Cirencester for the Shell Form and a day trip to Bath for the Fourth Form.

 Pupils in the Fourth Form also have the opportunity to study Classical Civilisation, and explore the wider Ancient World.
 We start by looking at warfare in the Ancient World, firstly focusing on the Greek Gods and their battle with the giants, before moving onto looking at the Persian Wars between Athens and Persia, and warfare and the Romans, focusing on the figures of Julius Caesar and the ancient Britons, especially the Druids and Boudica.
 Then we move onto literature and the story of the Trojan War, as told by Homer in the Iliad.
 We finish by exploring the Greek Theatre, and reading the great tragedy of Sophocles – Antigone.

 We follow the OCR specification, which consists of two modules, Myth and Religion, where we explore the Greek and Roman